metalbear-co/metalbear.co/content/en/blog/hooking-go-from-rust/index.md

 ## Mostly Harmless

 [Golang doesn’t use libc on Linux](https://lwn.net/Articles/771441/), and instead calls syscalls directly.
 This is mostly harmless for the common developer - they don’t care about the assembly, syscalls, linkage, etc - they just want their binary to work.
 Therefore, being self-contained provides a very good user experience, as Go applications aren’t dependent on the local machine’s libc.
 It’s pretty harmful for us, though.
-Since we explicitly override libc functions, our software simply doesn’t function when run in Go apps (or any other process that doesn’t call libc).
+Since we explicitly override libc functions, our software simply doesn’t function when run with Go apps (or any other process that doesn’t call libc).
 Therefore, we must hook Golang functions!

 ## Almost, but not quite, entirely unlike tea